chenghermogeno/dental-website/README.md

-# Dental Website made with Bootstrap
+# Dental Website made using Bootstrap
-This project can be viewed via Netlify app: macel-dentalwebsite.netlify.app
+This project can be viewed via Netlify app: https://macel-dentalwebsite.netlify.app/